ferenckata/SQSeminarPaper/content/supplementary_file/supplementary_file.md

 ## SUPPLEMENTARY METHODS ##

 Following the standard methods of literature review, here we list the phrases and platforms of search.
 The literature search was performed in multiple iterations using Google (to include grey literature), PubMed and Google Scholar based on phrases “guidelines for bioinformatics software”, “rules for biologists learning bioinformatics”, "scientific software development", "software engineering bioinformatics" and "bioinformatics software recommendations" throughout 2023.
 Additionally, relevant articles were selected based on the snowball effect from the references of the initial publications.

 ## SUPPLEMENTARY FIGURES ##

 ### Modularization ###

+![***Supplementary Figure 1:*** **Improving the modularization of a small codebase: previous.**
+In the previous design a single script was used that processed data in one-off manner without consideration for extendability.](content/images/small_code_previous.svg "Previous structure"){height="1000px"}

+![***Supplementary Figure 2:*** **Improving the modularization of a small codebase: current.**
+In the current design we separate different aspects of the analysis into dedicated modules, which can be more robustly be extended.](content/images/small_code_current.svg "Current structure"){height="1000px"}

 ![***Supplementary Figure 3:*** **Improving the modularization of a large codebase: previous.**
 In the previous design the files were arranged by on their type.
 The numbers denote the number of files in each directory represented by the rectangle. mk: makefile](content/images/modularization_jaspar_old.svg "Previous structure"){height="300px"}